As announced last year, Silva Screen

 series for Blogtor Who, Silva Screen

-next year.
-Today sees Part Four which includes notes from composer Peter Howell and Mark Ayres (which are abridged and will continues through
+Today sees Part Eight which includes notes from composer Jonathan Gibbs and Mark Ayres (which are abridged and will continue through

 this series).
-Also included are the front and back covers for The Fourth
+Also included are the front and back covers for The Eighth

 Doctor disc included in the boxset (click on them for bigger versions.